Frequently Asked Questions on Gradescope and Pedagogy

 Do I need to give students instructions about using Gradescope if I don't plan to have students use it any way?

-You are probably considering using Gradescope to help you grade student work that you upload to Gradescope.
-You might be in this situation if you are using Gradescope to grade Bubble Sheets (in place of Scantrons) or to grade final exams that you wouldn't return to students anyway.
-Consider these questions:
+You might be in this situation if you plan to only use Gradescope to help you grade student work that you upload to Gradescope.
+For example, you might use Gradescope to grade Bubble Sheets (in place of Scantrons) and just a final score is sufficient to share with students, or you might use Gradescope to grade final exams or papers that you won't return to students after the term ends.

-1. Will students upload their own work to Gradescope?
+1. Will students ever upload their own work to Gradescope?

-2. Do you want students to see a copy of their work that you have uploaded to Gradescope?
+2. Will students ever see a digital copy of their work that you have uploaded to Gradescope?

-3. Will students review your grading or feedback through Gradescope?
+3. Will students ever review your grading or feedback through Gradescope?

 Questions on Assignment Design